dedis/d-voting/README.md

 3: [Install tmux](https://github.com/tmux/tmux/wiki/Installing)

-# Setup a simple system with 3 nodes
+# Setup a simple system with 5 nodes (Linux and MacOS)

 If you are using Windows and cannot use tmux, you need to do the actions of the scripts in point _1_ and _2_ manually: open 3 terminal sessions and run the